 Beginning in 2014, through a series of detailed interviews and posts I aimed to spotlight and encourage growth of my fellow womxn’s woodwork and art.
 I combined my passion for people, writing, and love of woodworking to feature some of the craft’s best women and non-binary woodworkers.

 What resulted is the Women of Woodworking project, which now includes a free virtual Affinity Group in partnership with The Furniture Society, a live Instagram interview series during the pandemic, sponsored classes, a free monthly Community Highlights enewsletter, and more!

 Support the project and get your own merch at the official Women of Woodworking online store!

-*Starting May 2020, the Women of Woodworking project’s essay series became a Medium publication.
-All future essays will be published on Medium, but will also be linked to on this landing page.
+In May 2020, the Women of Woodworking project’s essay series became a Medium publication.
+A few essays were published on Medium as well as Popular Woodworking.